Yelp/paasta/docs/source/cluster_autoscaling.rst

 target_capacity
 ---------------

-The target capacity for a spot fleet is an interger.
+The target capacity for a spot fleet is an integer.
 However, spot fleet requests can be made will multiple instance types included, each with a different (possibly decimal) weight.
 When scaling up, spot fleet will attempt to get the capacity just at or above the target.